MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/quick-setup-buildings-floors.md

 As a result, you will be able to quickly start exploring Microsoft Places and its experiences such as work plans or Places Finder.
 Use Set-PlaceV3 to add more metadata onto buildings and floors other than name.

+> [!NOTE]
+> You cannot setup only buildings or only floors using Initialize-Places.
+The purpose of Initialize-Places is to setup the basic hierarchy of your places, which requires creating buildings and floors as well as linking rooms to the buildings/floors.
+If you only want to create buildings, use [New-Place](new-place.md).

 ## What do you need to know before you begin?
 - Estimated time to complete: 5 to 30 minutes, depending on how long it takes to finalize your building and floor names.

 - You need to be assigned permissions before you can run this cmdlet.
 You must have both the Exchange MailRecipients role and the Places TenantPlacesManagement role.

+> [!TIP]
+> Using Initialize-Places to setup a basic hierarchy of places will not impact or change the experience in Room Finder.
+> Once a hierarchy is setup, the only visible change to your organization will be when using the Microsoft Places work plans experiences in Outlook and Teams.
+Users will now see an option to select a specific a building when setting their work location.
+However, users will continue to be able to select Office as their work location and will not be required to select a specific building location.
 ## Create buildings, floors, and associate them to rooms/workspaces

 1. Export your list of rooms/workspaces.